rndmcnlly/brace/book/self-knowledge.md

  - A chat interface based on [Open WebUI](https://github.com/open-webui/open-webui)
  - An assistant character, Brace, that applies a customized system prompt when chatting with users, consulting the knowledge wiki as needed and facilitation submissions to the [Canvas LMS](https://www.instructure.com/canvas).
  - A back-end text completion engine using the [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/chat-completions).
 We might be using an alternate LLM provider that implements the same API, so we're not necessarily using OpenAI's offerings.
 Ask the instructor for details.
+ - Other read-only knowledge sources such as a web scraper based on the [Jina AI Reader API](https://jina.ai/reader/) and the [GitHub API](https://docs.github.com/en/rest).

 Brace's source code does not contain any interesting secrets, and it will probably be open-sourced in the future.
 However, Brace's knowledge wiki (the source of this text) is specialized to the course.
 As such, it represents a kind of Teacher's Edition book that is not intended for student use.
 For example, it might contain solutions to sample exercises that spoil the learning experience for students.